kssrr/emacs-custom/README.md

 ## ESS/R

-There is an issue with ESS where the console font color changes after printing certain objects.
+There is an issue with ESS where the console font color changes after printing certain objects (e.g. tibbles & rlang-tracebacks).
 This is fixed in `.Rprofile`.
 In order for this to work, you need the `crayon`-package:

 ```
 R -e "install.packages('crayon')"